warp-build/warp/README.md

 and it will manage and version any language toolchains necessaries to do these builds.
 If it doesn't right now, it is just a matter of time until it does.

+In fact, Crane will be distributed as a single binary, compiled for several architectures.
+So you don't even need to have the BEAM installed to use it.

 ## Getting Started

 ...